amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 [TODO: Zara]()

-**Apr 1, 2014: Day Two, at the Number One Spot, in the UK App Store**
+**Day 302 - Apr 1, 2014: Day Two, at the Number One Spot, in the UK App Store**

 A Dark Room has managed to stay number 1 in the UK App Store for March 30th and 31st (so far).
 Here are my observations: